MFuadC/Mini-Twitter/README.md

 # Mini-Twitter
-Created a Mini Twitter-ish Program using SQL and Python
+Initial: Created a Mini Twitter-ish Program using SQL and Python (CLI-based).

+Improvement: Transitioned the project to a Streamlit web interface while retaining the SQL backend for data management.